-Who did I know who might value this, and want to give it a go?
+I don’t have students this year, as I’m not in my school…who did I know who might value this, and want to give it a go?
 I sent out a tweet to my first educational mentor, Kathy Gossling-Spears, who I was fortunate enough to meet in my first 3 years of teaching.
 Our dream has always been to have a school of our own one day! 🙂

 Just as I thought, Kathy dove in and gave it a try.
 Watch the video below that inspired us and check out the interview with Kathy about her observations about the first time trying it!

 - Are you having any challenges or concerns in your class or our school?

 - What is your greatest celebration or what are you most proud of?